ruta-sir/student/_posts/2025-08-21-aievidence.md

 ### AI Prompt Development & Strategy
 ![AI Prompts](/student/assets/images/usingai.png)

-*(This screenshot shows documented AI prompts and strategic approach to AI interaction.
-I mainly utilized it for errors especially when my commits were failing and despite spending multiple hours trying to debug it, I was unable to)*
+(This screenshot shows documented AI prompts and strategic approach to AI interaction.
+I mainly utilized it for errors especially when my commits were failing and despite spending multiple hours trying to debug it, I was unable to)

 ### AI Response Analysis & Evaluation
 ![AI Responses](/student/assets/images/airesponses.png)
 *(Despite trying to fix the failing commits multiple times, I was unable too.
 Since I have never been in this situation I asked AI for help and it suggested getting rid of all previous commits using git --force.
 This gave me a clean slate to start programming again.
-However, knowing that everything would get erased, I saved all of my previous code as files in a folder to ensure nothing was lost.)*
+However, knowing that everything would get erased, I saved all of my previous code as files in a folder to ensure nothing was lost)

 ### Beyond AI: Custom Improvements
 ![AI Improvements](/student/assets/images/aibasic.png)
 ![AI Improvements](/student/assets/images/selfimproved.png)

-*(This shows significant customizations and improvements made beyond AI suggestions)*
+(This shows significant customizations and improvements made beyond AI suggestions)

 ### Iterative AI Collaboration Process
 ![AI Iteration](/student/assets/images/aihelp1.png)
 ![AI Iteration](/student/assets/images/aihelp2.png)

-*(This is evidence of systematic iterative improvement using AI as a collaborative tool)*
+(This is evidence of systematic iterative improvement using AI as a collaborative tool)

 ---

-**Skill Status:** ✅ Completed
+**Skill Status:** Completed

 **Mastery Level:** [Update with your self-assessment 1-5]

 **Date Completed:** [Insert completion date]